 Wisconsin's resource for identifying, controlling, and managing gypsy moth

-DATCP conducts aerial sprays to slow the spread of gypsy moth in western Wisconsin.
+The Department of Agriculture, Trade, and Consumer Protection (DATCP) conducts aerial sprays to slow the spread of gypsy moth in western Wisconsin.
 Traps are installed prior to the appearance of adult moths to determine where small, isolated populations may be present.
-These populations are then targeted using aerial sprays to help slow the pest's spread.
+These populations are then targeted using aerial sprays every spring and summer.
 To learn more about the program and find treatment updates, visit the DATCP webpage.

-During the spring and summer months, aerial spray information is frequently updated on the toll-free gypsy moth information line: 1-800-642-6684.
-Press 1 to listen to a recording about the latest updates, including treatment locations, timing and completion.
-You can subscribe to receive email updates about spray plans (scroll to "Plant Industry," click on "Spray Plans").
+During the spring and summer months, aerial spray information is frequently updated on the toll-free gypsy moth information line: 1-800-642-MOTH.
+Press 1 to listen to a recording about current gypsy moth spray plans.
+You can also subscribe to receive email updates about spray plans or follow DATCP on Facebook or Twitter.

-The map below shows counties (in yellow) where aerial sprays were conducted in 2018.
-Counties shown in blue participated in the DNR's now-deactivated suppression program.
-Next year's map will be posted when spray plans are confirmed sometime in February or March.
-Visit DATCP's interactive spray map or click on the map icon to see where treatments are planned within each county and which products will be used.
+The map to the right shows counties (in red) where aerial sprays are planned for 2021.
+Visit DATCP's interactive spray map to see where treatments are planned within each county and which products will be used.